 History of psychology

-Philosophical methodology from a cosmopolitan philosophy perspective (China, India, Persianate world)
+Philosophical methodology and metaphilosophy from an intercultural/cosmopolitan philosophy perspective (China, India, Persianate world)

-Besides my academic work, I am dedicated to mind-body practices (qigong, tai chi, meditation), enjoy designing over 50 bonsai trees, appreciate Chinese and Persian painting and calligraphy, and love cooking delicious French recipes.
+Besides my academic work, I’m dedicated to mind-body practices (qigong, tai chi, meditation), enjoy designing and caring for over 50 bonsai trees, appreciate Chinese and Persian arts, and love cooking delicious French recipes.
+I live with my wife Anastassia (a potter (you can see her beautiful work here), sustainable landscape designer, and gardening supervisor at De Viermarken social farm) and our gentle Siberian cat named Bhima.

 Anneke Sools, and Yashar Saghai.
 Forthcoming, “A visual-narrative creative writing approach for stimulating anticipatory moral imagination in everyday life.”
 In Beyond Words: Interdisciplinary Intersections of Creative Writing and Wellbeing, edited by Caty Flynn and Ursula Hurley, Routledge.